 - Is this something you already have experience doing???

 - Is this gap really in your sweet spot?

 This goes back to trying to serve everyone.
 I saw this far too often in my days doing keynotes.
-Top speakers had 1 focus and newbies had 10 different talks trying to appeal to everyone.
+Top speakers had one focus and newbies had ten different talks trying to appeal to everyone.
 I see the same thing now with coaches and consultants.
 Asking some tough questions will help you to create clarity and save you a lot of time.

 Who Needs This The Most?

-Now that you have an idea of who your target niche is then it’s time to clarify the actual need for what you do.
-You should have various offers to meet potential clients where they are at in their journey.
+Now that you have an idea of your target niche, it’s time to clarify the actual need for what you do.
+You should have various offers to meet potential clients where they are in their journey.
 Answering these questions will help you get even more clarity.